 In this article, we are going to look at both the differences and similarities between the two breeds to help discover which one might suit you and your lifestyle better.
 So, without any further hesitation, let’s take a closer look at the differences and similarities between the American Pitbull Terrier and the German Shepherd.

-In order to truly understand a dog and what his needs are it is important to get an insight into his history, and the American Pitbull Terriers and the German Shepherd’s history is quite different from one another.
+In order to truly understand a dog and what his needs are, it is important to get an insight into his history, and the American Pitbull Terriers and the German Shepherd’s history is quite different from one another.

 American Pitbull Terrier

-In America, the larger and more powerful dogs were bred together in order to create a larger strain of fighting dogs, and overtime these larger dogs were named the American Pitbull Terrier.
-These dogs were trained to viciously attack other dogs for sport, but to stop fighting when the humans entered the ring, which is where their ferocious and human loving labels originate from.
+In America, the larger and more powerful dogs were bred together in order to create a larger strain of fighting dogs, and over time these larger dogs were named the American Pitbull Terrier.
+These dogs were trained to viciously attack other dogs for sport but to stop fighting when the humans entered the ring, which is where their ferocious and human-loving labels originate.

 He is not recognized by the American Kennel Club (AKC), but he is the most commonly found breed in rescue shelters across America, so there is an abundance of Pitbull Terriers around.
 There are four breeds that are commonly referred to as Pitbulls in the United States.

-The German Shepherd originates from Germany, and he was originally a Shepherd for his master’s farm animals, however it soon became clear that he made an equally great guard dog for his humans, and ever since then he has become the most recognized protection dog across the world.
+The German Shepherd originates from Germany, and he was originally a Shepherd for his master’s farm animals; however, it soon became clear that he made an equally great guard dog for his humans, and ever since then, he has become the most recognized protection dog across the world.
 Not only does he make a great working dog with Police Services and the Army, but he also makes a great family guard dog too.

 The Pitbull Terrier and the German Shepherd look very different from one another, but it is because of their appearances that many people take a wide berth around them on the sidewalk.
 Pitbulls are often mistaken for other breeds like the American Bulldog or the Dogo, so make sure when looking at a Pitbull, you are comparing the actual breed to a German Shepherd.